-The first pictures captures the essence of the example just described.
-The picture is for a particular original mode but is of the same form for any original mode.
+This may be visualized in terms of the alphabet as a circular loop, as follows.
+This picture is for a particular original mode but is of the same form for any original mode.
 The alt mode is determined by the path that wraps around between opposite ends of the alphabet (LP).
-The transposed original is not the only interpretation, but is the simplest one, relative to which other tonic changes may be identified by going to relative modes that alter no notes.
-The common element is "3" - 3 steps up or down for the tritone,

-3 steps for the tonic change, and 3 notes altered.
+The same-mode tonic change is not the only interpretation, but is the simplest one, relative to which other tonic changes may be identified by going to relative modes that alter no notes.
+The common element is 3, namely 3 steps up or down for the tritone, 3 steps for the tonic change, and 3 notes altered.